 The Compensation Committee is authorized to obtain advice and assistance from independent compensation consultants, outside legal counsel, and other advisors as it deems appropriate, at our expense.
 The Compensation Committee has engaged Aon Consulting/Radford ("Radford") since 2005 to assist the Committee in applying our compensation philosophy for our executive officers and non-employee directors, analyzing current compensation conditions in the marketplace generally and among our peers specifically, and assessing the competitiveness and appropriateness of compensation levels for our executive officers.
 Representatives of Radford periodically attend meetings of the Compensation Committee, both with and without members of management present, and interact with members of our human resources department with respect to its assessment of the compensation for our executive employees.
+In addition, at the direction of the Compensation Committee, Radford may assist management in analyzing the compensation of our non-executive employees.
 Commencing in fiscal 2017, Radford's services included providing compensation survey data for non-employee directors, executives, and non-executive employees.